 Changes in the course of the 21st century – hailed as the biotech century – will be more dramatic and fast-paced than those of the 20th, Hessel predicts.

 “It’s really just a case of hanging on for the ride as we start to figure out how these things become useful to our everyday lives, rather than very elite R&D projects,” he tells Funds Europe.

-Read more about the role of private equity in the biotech sector here: Private markets: Biotech funds point to the future
+Read more about the role of private equity investment in the biotech sector here: Private markets: Biotech and healthcare funds point to the future